Close Menu

 10. PSA

-With the report ranking Apple, Waymo and Uber, which don’t have car manufacturing experience, higher than Tesla.
+With the report ranking Apple, Waymo, and Uber, which don’t have car manufacturing experience, higher than Tesla.
 But also giving high scores for GM, Daimler, Ford, and Volkswagen.
 All of which are very much traditional car companies.

 It remains to be seen if the challengers to the top position will make or break it in the coming years.
-Tesla’s recent experience with Model 3 production makes clear that it is one thing for a tech company to come up with a killer app but quite another to put keep a leading position.
+Tesla’s recent experience with Model 3 production makes clear that it is one thing for a tech company to come up with a killer app but quite another to keep a leading position.

 Autonomous Cars Self-Driving Cars